-Step Flashing is metal laid with the shingles to seal along a straight vertical obstruction such as a wall, brick chimney, or skylight.
+Step Flashing is metal laid with the shingles to seal along with a straight vertical obstruction such as a wall, brick chimney, or skylight.
 All step flashing is laid basically the same way.
 You can buy step flashing in mill finish (unpainted) aluminum, enameled aluminum (black, brown, and white), copper, or galvanized metal (but don’t use the galvanized).

 Modem step flashing is manufactured from 5″ x 7″ rectangles.
 The rectangles are bent 90° so that a 2-inch leg goes up the wall and the 3-inch leg goes over the top of each shingle as you lay it.
 Always lay each piece of step flashing on each succeeding course at the same location on the shingle.
-Each piece of step flashing, or step is 7 inches long.
+Each piece of step flashing or step is 7 inches long.

 The courses of shingle are only 5 inches.
 When you nail each succeeding piece of step at the same location on each succeeding shingle, the upper piece of step overlaps the lower piece by 2 inches.
 I always set my piece of step with the bottom of the step just above the self-sealing strip.
 Keeping the strip exposed lets the shingle seal all the way across to the vertical leg of the step.

 If you have trouble visualizing this, lay down a shingle and rest a piece of step along the edge of the shingle with the bottom of the step just above the self-sealing strip.
 Place another shingle 5 inches up and rest another piece of step in the same location.

 Repeat the same process with a third and fourth shingles.
 Now grab the 2-inch vertical legs of the four pieces of step and pull them out together.
 The water is going downhill and all the step has a 2-inch downhill lap.
 It can’t leak.